haruzova/eob-pf/docs/LV3/Projects/344-Using-a-Game-Engine.md

 ##### 03/12/24
-Added a larger tree with somemore HP, as well as a rock that uses all the same components but drop stones instead.
+Added a larger tree with some more HP, as well as a rock that uses all the same components but drop stones instead.
 (rock and tree pic. the destructible object brothers)